vinaykumarvnrb4u/Tivix_assignment/README.md

 # Assignment-1 :  Data tracker app that keeps track of min, max, mean, and mode values

+# Brief Description: Here I'm consuming the given APIs data and showing it in the front-end.
+But it was facing some CORS issue, so on final setup used hard coded data.
+Then implemented the min, max, mean and mode of all the provided temperatures.

 # Below are the commands to run assignment 1

 1.  cd assignment-1